 Every two months, The Gallery showcases the work of a local artist or artists, and gives visitors the chance to get a close-up look at some of the innovative, beautiful and inspiring work created by the talented New England artist community.
-Come back often to see what's new.Showing through Sunday, March 1, 2015
+Come back often to see what's new.Showing now through May 24, 2015

 “A Curious Symphony”

 A Curious Symphony Uses Instruments, Toys, and Sound Making Objects from the Museum’s Collection to Celebrate Music Every culture celebrates life with music.
 Artist Floor van de Velde explores the Museum’s extensive musical instrument collection to create an installation that gives museumgoers a glimpse into the shapes and sounds of instruments from all corners of the earth.

 Rather than representing the instruments in an encyclopedic approach, A Curious Symphony celebrates the universal language of music as told through the diversity, imagination, and ingenuity of the builders and players of the Museum’s fine collection of curious sound objects.
 Visitors can interact with the sight and sounds of the Museum’s collection through custom-made listening booths, sound sculptures, visual material, and musical instrument displays.
 The Museum’s collection of musical instruments includes a wide variety of objects, from fine instruments to noise makers to animal bells and many unexpected things in between.
 The items span from Asia, Africa, Polynesia, Australia, England, Mexico, Caribbean, parts of South America, the United States, and several Native tribes in North America.